albulescu/go-echo/README.md

 Before create pull request make sure you pulled the master branch and all conflicts are merged.

 Please request developer access to cosmin.albulescu@digital-education.com using the subject: **IAPP DEVELOPER**

+### Bugs

+If you found any bug please report it at https://bitbucket.org/digital_education/iapp-backend/issues